← Choose a project to explore...

 How would it be... if health professionals working in palliative and end-of-life care could confidently make evidence-informed recommendations on complementary therapies to reduce suffering and improve quality of life?

 This study is currently under way and is sponsored by the National Cancer Institute.
 The Principal Investigators, William Collinge, PhD and Leila Kozak, PhD, have created the Integrative Palliative Care Institute as a new educational organization that will host and disseminate the program being developed.
-Phase I of the research is completed and Phase II will be completed late in 2020.
+Phase I of the research is completed and Phase II will be completed in 2022.

 Palliative care professionals are invited to participate in a unique project sponsored by the National Cancer Institute.
 We are seeking interdisciplinary professionals to help evaluate a new online continuing education (CE/CME) program on the evidence-based use of integrative therapies in palliative care.